This page provides information to College Students about voting by Absentee Ballot in Primary, General and Special Elections.

-If you are registered to vote in Delaware and unable to vote at your Polling Place on Election Day, submit your Affidavit requesting an Absentee Ballot as soon as you know your address for the Fall Semester in the year of a General Election.
-Links to Affidavits are listed below.
+If you are registered to vote in Delaware and unable to vote at your Polling Place on Election Day, submit your Request for Absentee Ballot application as soon as you know your address for the Fall Semester in the year of a General Election.

 Questions about eligibility and/or the Absentee Voting Process?
-Contact the Department of Elections for the county in which you are registered to vote.
+Contact the Department of Elections office in the county in which you are registered to vote.

 Visit our Absentee voting by College Students page for information about absentee voting in your state.

 IMPORTANT: Apply early, vote and return your Absentee Ballot as soon as possible before the election.

 Things you can do to make sure that your Absentee Ballot is received on time and counted:

 - Visit or contact the Department of Elections office in the county in which you make your home while you are home during the summer to complete a Request for Absentee Ballot application , vote by Absentee Ballot for the State Primary Election, and/or to obtain information.

 - For the Primary and General Elections.
 Send a properly completed application so that it arrives at the Department of Elections office in your county before August 1 in the year of a General Election.
 This is not a deadline.
 Receipt by August 1 makes sure that your Absentee Ballots for the Primary and General Elections will be mailed on the earliest possible date.

 - For the Primary Election.
 Delaware is a CLOSED PRIMARY state.
 Only Democrats may vote in the Democratic Primary and only Republicans may vote in the Republican Primary.
 You will not receive an Absentee Ballot for the State Primary if you are registered other than as a Democrat or Republican, or if there is no primary election in which you are eligible to vote.